I'm Sara

 Hi There -

-There’s something magical about watching grandparents with their grandchildren.
+Some of the most meaningful photos I’ve taken have involved grandparents.
 I still carry precious memories of baking heart-shaped cakes with my grandmother and taking meandering walks to the park with my grandfather.
 These everyday moments shape our family stories, yet they often slip by undocumented while we focus on capturing the big milestones.

 I know this firsthand.
 When I lost my mom unexpectedly, I found myself holding onto a single image—one of her and my son locked in a joyful, impromptu water fight with the garden hose.
 That photo means everything to me because it brings back their laughter, their connection, and a moment that might have been lost in the busyness of raising a 4-year-old and a baby.